karlprink/Fujitsu_Karl_Prink/README.md

 The Dockerfile uses the `maven:eclipse-temurin-21` image just for building the `.jar`, and a much smaller `eclipse-temurin:21-jre-alpine` image for running it, keeping the final container size minimal.

+## Strategy Pattern

+Delivery fee surcharges (Wind, Temperature, Phenomenon) are implemented as separate strategies, making the system easy to extend without modifying the main service.

+## Global Exception Handling

+By using @RestControllerAdvice, we ensure that even technical errors return a user-friendly JSON instead of a generic error page.

+## Layered Architecture

+The application follows a strict Layered Architecture pattern to ensure a clean Separation of Concerns (SOC).
+This makes the codebase modular, easy to test, and maintainable.

+**Web/Controller Layer:** Handles incoming HTTP requests, performs basic input validation, and maps business results to standardized JSON responses using GlobalExceptionHandler.

+**Service/Business Layer:** The core of the application.
+It contains the business logic for fee calculations, weather data processing, and rule validation.
+It remains decoupled from the specific database or transport protocols.

+**Data Access/Repository Layer:** Uses Spring Data JPA to interact with the H2 database.
+It abstracts complex SQL queries into simple, reusable method signatures.

+**Infrastructure/External Layer:** Manages communication with the Estonian Environment Agency XML API via a dedicated RestClient, ensuring that external API changes don't leak into the core business logic.
 ---